a-float/suu-cilium-10/README.md

  - Kafka interface:
    - consume a message with a job payload and job id from a worker-specific Kafka topic (e. g. `addition_requests` topic for `addition_worker`)
    - produce a message with a job result and job id to `results` topic
- - HTTP GET endpoint with job payload as a URL parameter

 Also, each worker will expose an HTTP GET endpoint `/about` with a static HTML response.